cert-manager/website/content/en/docs/configuration/acme/dns01/cloudflare.md

 type: "docs"
 ---

-To use Cloudflare, you may use one of two types of tokens. **API Tokens** allow application-scoped keys bound to specific zones and permissions, while **API Keys** are globally-scoped keys that carry the same permissions as your account.
+To use CloudFlare, you may use one of two types of tokens. **API Tokens** allow application-scoped keys bound to specific zones and permissions, while **API Keys** are globally-scoped keys that carry the same permissions as your account.

-**API Tokens** are recommended for higher security, since they have more restrictive permissions and are more easily revokable.
+**API Tokens** are recommended for higher security, since they have more restrictive permissions and are more easily revocable.

 ## API Tokens